Paul Dancy

 Paul Antony John Dancy (born 26 September 1978) is an English cricketer.
 Dancy is a right-handed batsman who bowls right-arm medium-fast.
 He was born in Farnborough, London.
+He went to Perry Hall Primary School in Orpington.

 Dancy represented the Middlesex Cricket Board in a single List A match against Scotland in the 1st round of the 2002 Cheltenham & Gloucester Trophy which was held in 2001.
 In his only List A match he scored a single run and with the ball he took a single wicket at a cost of 39 runs.

 He currently plays club cricket for Teddington Cricket Club in the Middlesex County Cricket League.